My leadership courses are available at: tarawernsing.thinkific.com

 To LEAD means to take initiative in social situations, which requires willingness to take risks, feel the consequences, and assume responsibility for the effects.
 For example, leaders are willing to express unpopular points of view, speak about painful realities, and suggest possible changes for the future.
 Leading a group of people is called leadership.

 What is leadership?

-Leadership is a social influence process of motivating people to voluntarily choose to act in ways that achieves a shared vision for the future.
+Leadership is a social influence process that motivates people to voluntarily choose actions that collectively achieve a shared vision for the future.

 What is your vision of the future?

 - Creating a compelling shared vision of the future

 - Transforming vision into reality

 Each stage has several steps and requires different skills.
 For example: